opencpn-radar-pi/radar_pi/INSTALL.md

 #### Building on windows (MSVC)
 On windows, a different workflow is used:

+    > ..\minimal-path.bat
     > ..\buildwin\win_deps.bat
     > cmake -T v141_xp -G "Visual Studio 15 2017" ^
            -DCMAKE_BUILD_TYPE=RelWithDebInfo  ..
     > cmake --build . --target tarball --config RelWithDebInfo

+The _minimal-path.bat_ file strips down %PATH% to a very small path, excluding most if not all otherwise available tools.
+In many cases this neither required nor convenient and can be excluded.
+However, using it represents a tested baseline.